OSSCanada/cosmos-db-workshop/labs/lab_06/README.md

 You must use an existing or create a new Linux App Service Plan and then deploy a Web App for Containers instance into that plan.

+The precreated Docker image

-1. Option (a) Deploy via the Azure Portal
+1. Option (a) Deploy container via the Azure Portal
-1. Option (b) Deploy via the Azure-CLI
+1. Option (b) Deploy container via the Azure-CLI